DevExCodeHub/ibm-cloud-functions-refarch-serverless-image-recognition/README.md

 * [IBM Cloud Functions CLI](https://console.bluemix.net/openwhisk/learn/cli) to create cloud functions from the terminal.
 Make sure you do the test action `ibmcloud wsk action invoke /whisk.system/utils/echo -p message hello --result` so that your `~/.wskprops` is pointing to the right account.

-* [Whisk Deploy _(wskdeploy)_](https://github.com/apache/incubator-openwhisk-wskdeploy) is a utility to help you describe and deploy any part of the OpenWhisk programming model using a Manifest file written in YAML.
-You'll use it to deploy all the Cloud Function resources using a single command.
-You can download it from the [releases page](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and select the appropriate file for your system.

 * Install [Node.js](https://nodejs.org/) if you want to use Electron.

 # Steps